Top 8 experiences when travelling to Coober Pedy

 With its early reputation as a place beyond both the bitumen and redemption, plus a main street nicknamed Bolshevic Gully, you wouldn’t have expected many God-fearin’ institutions here.
 Nevertheless, some diggers did bring Old World religion with them.

-Their churches — “dugouts”, of course — reflecting their ethnic origins have evolved into elegant catacombs honoring different creeds, with Greek and Serbian Orthodox as well as Anglican and Catholic chapels.
+Their churches — “dugouts”, of course — reflecting their ethnic origins have evolved into elegant catacombs honouring different creeds, with Greek and Serbian Orthodox as well as Anglican and Catholic chapels.
 Vaulted ceilings and stained-glass faux windows today make them meditative, calm places where you can duck in to pray or just retreat from the boulder-splitting summer heat.

 Travelling to Coober Pedy